 One utterance per request: LiveKit processes only a single utterance per request.
 Split multi-part dialogue into separate requests to control delivery for each line.

-to shape the delivery.
-See our acting instructions guide for best practices. -
+the delivery.
+See our acting instructions guide for best practices.

 Provide context: Use the context field to maintain continuity across requests.
 For more on how context influences output, see our continuation guide.